This is how an Intranet brings Value to your Organization + Tips to Measure its Effectiveness.

 Now that you have taken a look at how an intranet helps bring value to your organization, let’s move forward and look at the tips to measure its effectiveness.

 Image Source: cutting-edge

 Organizations go the extra mile to implement a new intranet and applying the same under tight budget constraints.
 They usually invest a lot of time in getting insights from the end-users.
 And then comes the back and forth with the intranet service provider as both the service provider and company work together to build the perfect intranet for meeting the company’s needs and objectives.

-Companies put in a lot of time, effort, and money into building a perfect intranet, they often make very little or no effort in measuring its effectiveness.
+Companies put in a lot of time, effort, and money to build a perfect intranet; they often make very little or no effort to measure its effectiveness.

 If we talk of a one-size-fits-all approach to measuring the effectiveness of an intranet, then it might be right to say that there is no one approach as there are many factors to be taken into account.
-You need to decide on the factors based on which you want to measure the effectiveness of your intranet, and then measure results over time.
+It would be best if you decided on the factors based on which you want to measure the effectiveness of your intranet and then measure results over time.